ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

     scripts facilitate the SUT configuration process and are contained within the **ExchangeServerEASProtocolTestSuites.zip** file.

-**Note**   *If your computer blocks scripts downloaded from the Internet for security reasons, you will need to follow these steps to unblock PowerShell scripts and the MS\_OXWSDLGM\_ServerAdapter.dll file.*
+**Note** If your computer blocks scripts that are downloaded from the Internet for security reasons, follow these steps to unblock PowerShell scripts and the MS\_OXWSDLGM\_ServerAdapter.dll file.

   -------------------------------------------------------------
  1. Right-click xxxx.ps1, and then click **Properties**.